Diego De Ascentis: Club career

 De Ascentis started his career at Como in 1993 before moving to Bari in 1996.
-Three years later, he transferred to A.C.
-Milan for a season.
+Three years later, he transferred to AC Milan for a season.

 In 2000, he transferred to Torino.
 After Torino went bankrupt in 2005 he moved to Genoa, joining the club in July 2005; however, Genoa was demoted to Serie C1 later that month as punishment for match-fixing, prompting De Ascentis to transfer to Livorno.
 After the reformed Torino regained promotion to Serie A, he rejoined the Turin club for another season.

 He signed a three-year contract with Atalanta in the summer of 2007 and was released in the summer of 2009.
 He re-signed with the club on 8 October that year, and departed again at the end of the 2009–10 season.

 International career

-De Ascentis was capped for the U-21 and Olympic teams (the former of which won the 1997 Mediterranean Games).
+De Ascentis was capped for the Italy Under-21 and Olympic teams (the former of which won the 1997 Mediterranean Games).